tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 - somewhere you mention records and not knowing how to combine with unification, it can be done with subtyping (I have seen that called "semi unification" since the equations become inequations)
-- I for one never really learnt, knew or cared about the letters of the algorithms, so would not have given them so much visibility

 3)